1997 French Open – Men's singles

 Gustavo Kuerten defeated Sergi Bruguera in the final, 6–3, 6–4, 6–2 to win the men's singles tennis title at the 1997 French Open.
-He became the first unseeded player since Mats Wilander in 1982 and the second-lowest ranked player ever to win a major, and the first Brazilian male singles player to win a major.
-Following the win, Kuerten improved in the rankings from world No. 66 to No. 15.
+It was his first major singles title.
+He was the first unseeded player since Mats Wilander in 1982 and the second-lowest ranked player ever to win a major, and the first Brazilian man to win a singles major.
+Following the win, Kuerten jumped in the rankings from world No. 66 to No. 15.

 Yevgeny Kafelnikov was the defending champion, but lost to Kuerten in the quarterfinals.
+Kuerten defeated all three of the most recent French Open champions en route to the title: 1993 and 1994 champion Bruguera in the final, 1995 champion Thomas Muster in the third round, and 1996 champion Kafelnikov in the quarterfinals.